Non-equilibrium thermodynamics in driven macroscopic self-assembly

-When placed on the quiescent surface of a water-glycerol mixture (8:2 by volume, density $\rho = 1.0563$ g/cm$^3$ and surface tension $\sigma = 71.8$ dyn/cm), fewer than six spherical Polytetrafluoroethylene (PTFE) particles (radius $R = 0.079$ cm) coated with a commercially available spray (Rust-Oleum NeverWet) self-assemble into a unique ground-state configuration through the equilibration of capillary and contact forces (Fig.\ \ref{fig:Fig2}(a)).
-However, the addition of a sixth particle gives rise to three geometrically distinct, metastable cluster configurations, referred to herein as chevron (C), triangle (T), and parallelogram (P) (Fig.\ \ref{fig:Fig2}(b)).
-In the limit of small interfacial deformations and small Bond number, the capillary interaction-energy between six spherical particles floating at the fluid interface may be approximated by $U = -U_0\sum_{i = 1}^{6}\sum_{j > i} K_0(|\mathbf{x}_i - \mathbf{x}_j|/l_c)$ where $K_0$ is the zeroth-order modified Bessel function of the second kind, $\mathbf{x}_i$ denotes the horizontal position of the $i$th particle in the cluster, the capillary length of the fluid $l_c = \sqrt{\sigma/\rho g} = 0.264$ cm and $g = 981$ cm/s$^2$ is acceleration due to gravity \cite{kralchevsky2000capillary, vella2005cheerios}.
+When placed on the quiescent surface of a water-glycerol mixture (8:2 by volume, density $\rho = 1058.1$ kg/m$^3$, surface tension $\sigma = 0.0718$ kg/s$^2$ and \sjt{dynamic viscosity 0.00189 kg/m$\cdot$s} \cite{volk2018density}), fewer than six spherical Polytetrafluoroethylene (PTFE) particles (radius $R = 0.79\times 10^{-3}$ m) coated with a commercially available spray (Rust-Oleum NeverWet) self-assemble into a unique ground-state configuration through the equilibration of capillary and contact forces, a phenomenon colloquially known as the ``Cheerios effect'' (Fig.\ \ref{fig:Fig2}(a), Methods, Supplementary Section 1.1) \cite{vella2005cheerios,ho2019direct, protiere2023particle}.
+The addition of a sixth particle gives rise to three geometrically distinct, \emph{metastable} cluster configurations, referred to herein as chevron (C), triangle (T), and parallelogram (P) (Fig.\ \ref{fig:Fig2}(b)).
+In the limit of small interfacial deformations and small Bond number, the capillary interaction-energy between six spherical particles floating at the fluid interface may be approximated by $U = -U_0\sum_{i = 1}^{6}\sum_{j > i} K_0(|\mathbf{x}_i - \mathbf{x}_j|/l_c)$ where $K_0$ is the zeroth-order modified Bessel function of the second kind, $\mathbf{x}_i$ denotes the horizontal position of the $i$th particle in the cluster, the capillary length of the fluid $l_c = \sqrt{\sigma/\rho g} = 2.64\times 10^{-3}$ m and $g = 9.81$ m/s$^2$ is acceleration due to gravity \cite{kralchevsky2000capillary, vella2005cheerios}.
+The energy parameter $U_0 = 2\pi\sigma R^2 \text{Bo}^2 \Sigma^2 \approx 4.5$ nanojoules (nJ) where the Bond number $\text{Bo} = (R/l_c)^2 = 0.1 \ll 1$ and $\Sigma = 1.38$ is the dimensionless resultant weight of the particle (Supplementary Section 2.2.2) \cite{vella2005cheerios}.
 Hence $U\rightarrow 0$ for particle spacings much greater than $l_c$.
-The energy parameter $U_0 = 2\pi\sigma R^2 \text{Bo}^2 \Sigma^2 \approx 45$ mJ where the Bond number $\text{Bo} = (R/l_c)^2 = 0.1 \ll 1$ and $\Sigma\approx 1$ is the dimensionless resultant weight of the particle \cite{vella2005cheerios, supp}.
-Computing $U$ for the C, T, and P configurations we find $U^{\text{C}} = -412.9$ mJ, $U^{\text{T}} = -409.3$ mJ and $U^{\text{P}} = -403.6$ mJ.
-The C configuration is thus the true ground state of the six-particle system.
-In the limit the potential becomes infinitely narrow and infinitely deep ($l_c\rightarrow 0$) corresponding to short-range nearest-neighbor coupling, the C, T and P configurations are energetically degenerate \citep{holmes2013geometrical,perry2015two}.
+Computing $U$ for the C, T, and P configurations we find $U^{\text{C}} = -41.3$ nJ, $U^{\text{T}} = -40.9$ nJ and $U^{\text{P}} = -40.4$ nJ and hence the C configuration is the true ground state of the six-particle system.
+(The hypothetical limit $l_c/R\rightarrow 0$ corresponds to short-range nearest-neighbor coupling in which case the C, T and P configurations are found to be energetically degenerate akin to colloidal clusters \citep{perry2015two}.)